marunrun/visualstudio-docs.zh-cn/docs/vs-2015/data-tools/windows-communication-foundation-services-and-wcf-data-services-in-visual-studio.md

 author: jillre
 ms.author: jillfra
 manager: jillfra
-ms.openlocfilehash: 49c2dc46a3e78c5823e569aec80a3166c6e30c04
+ms.openlocfilehash: c366ce44ab65ded62370dd3c219473089d5ca111
-ms.sourcegitcommit: a8e8f4bd5d508da34bbe9f2d4d9fa94da0539de0
+ms.sourcegitcommit: bad28e99214cf62cfbd1222e8cb5ded1997d7ff0
 ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 10/19/2019
+ms.lasthandoff: 11/21/2019
-ms.locfileid: "72657820"
+ms.locfileid: "74299566"
 ---
 # <a name="windows-communication-foundation-services-and-wcf-data-services-in-visual-studio"></a>Visual Studio 中的 Windows Communication Foundation 服务和 WCF 数据服务
 [!INCLUDE[vs2017banner](../includes/vs2017banner.md)]

-Visual Studio 提供了用于处理 Windows Communication Foundation （WCF）和 [!INCLUDE[ssAstoria](../includes/ssastoria-md.md)] 的工具，这是用于创建分布式应用程序的 Microsoft 技术。 本主题提供 [!INCLUDE[vsprvs](../includes/vsprvs-md.md)] 的观点的服务简介。 有关完整文档，请参阅[WCF 数据服务 4.5](https://msdn.microsoft.com/library/73d2bec3-7c92-4110-b905-11bb0462357a)。
+Visual Studio provides tools for working with Windows Communication Foundation (WCF) and [!INCLUDE[ssAstoria](../includes/ssastoria-md.md)], Microsoft technologies for creating distributed applications.
+This topic provides an introduction to services from a [!INCLUDE[vsprvs](../includes/vsprvs-md.md)] perspective.
+For the full documentation, see [WCF Data Services 4.5](https://msdn.microsoft.com/library/73d2bec3-7c92-4110-b905-11bb0462357a).

-## <a name="what-is-wcf"></a>什么是 WCF？
+## <a name="what-is-wcf"></a>What Is WCF?
- [!INCLUDE[vsindigo](../includes/vsindigo-md.md)] 是一种统一的框架，用于创建安全、可靠、事务处理和可互操作的分布式应用程序。 它取代了较旧的进程间通信技术，如 .ASMX Web 服务、.NET 远程处理、企业服务（DCOM）和 MSMQ。 WCF 将所有这些技术的功能汇集在一个统一的编程模型下。 这简化了开发分布式应用程序的体验。
+ [!INCLUDE[vsindigo](../includes/vsindigo-md.md)] is a unified framework for creating secure, reliable, transacted, and interoperable distributed applications.
+It replaces older interprocess communication technologies such as ASMX Web services, .NET Remoting, Enterprise Services (DCOM), and MSMQ.
+WCF brings together the functionality of all those technologies under a unified programming model.
+This simplifies the experience of developing distributed applications.

-#### <a name="what-are-wcf-data-services"></a>WCF 数据服务
+#### <a name="what-are-wcf-data-services"></a>What are WCF Data Services
- [!INCLUDE[ssAstoria](../includes/ssastoria-md.md)] 是开放数据（OData）协议标准的实现。  WCF 数据服务使你能够以一组 REST Api 的形式公开表格数据，从而使你能够使用标准 HTTP 谓词（如 GET、POST、PUT 或 DELETE）返回数据。 在服务器端，WCF 数据服务被[ASP.NET Web API](http://www.asp.net/web-api)用于创建新的 OData 服务。 在 Visual Studio 中使用 .NET 应用程序中的 OData 服务时，WCF 数据服务客户端库仍是一个不错的选择（**项目&#124;添加服务引用**）。 有关详细信息，请参阅 [WCF Data Services 4.5](http://go.microsoft.com/fwlink/?LinkID=119952)。
+ [!INCLUDE[ssAstoria](../includes/ssastoria-md.md)] is an implementation of the Open Data (OData) Protocol standard.
+WCF Data Services lets you expose tabular data as a set of REST APIs, allowing you to return data using standard HTTP verbs such as GET, POST, PUT or DELETE.
+On the server side, WCF Data Services are being superseded by [ASP.NET Web API](https://dotnet.microsoft.com/apps/aspnet/apis) for creating new OData services.
+The WCF Data Services client library continues to be a good choice for consuming OData services in a .NET application from Visual Studio (**Project &#124; Add Service Reference**) . 有关详细信息，请参阅 [WCF Data Services 4.5](https://go.microsoft.com/fwlink/?LinkID=119952)。

-### <a name="wcf-programming-model"></a>WCF 编程模型
+### <a name="wcf-programming-model"></a>WCF Programming Model
- WCF 编程模型基于两个实体之间的通信： WCF 服务和 WCF 客户端。 编程模型封装在 [!INCLUDE[dnprdnshort](../includes/dnprdnshort-md.md)] 中的 <xref:System.ServiceModel> 命名空间中。
+ The WCF Programming model is based on communication between two entities: a WCF service and a WCF client.
+The programming model is encapsulated in the <xref:System.ServiceModel> namespace in the [!INCLUDE[dnprdnshort](../includes/dnprdnshort-md.md)].

 #### <a name="wcf-service"></a>WCF 服务
- WCF 服务基于在服务与客户端之间定义协定的接口。 它标记有 <xref:System.ServiceModel.ServiceContractAttribute> 特性，如以下代码所示：
+ A WCF service is based on an interface that defines a contract between the service and the client.
+It is marked with a <xref:System.ServiceModel.ServiceContractAttribute> attribute, as shown in the following code:

  [!code-csharp[WCFWalkthrough#6](../snippets/csharp/VS_Snippets_VBCSharp/wcfwalkthrough/cs/iservice1.cs#6)]
  [!code-vb[WCFWalkthrough#6](../snippets/visualbasic/VS_Snippets_VBCSharp/wcfwalkthrough/vb/iservice1.vb#6)]